aprameyak/ReadmeGenerator/README.md

 ## Usage

-1. **Fill out the form**: Enter your project name, description, features, and other details
+1. **Fill out the form**: Enter your project name, description, features, and live deployment link
 2. **Use AI generation**: Click the ✨ AI buttons next to any field to get AI-generated content
 3. **Preview**: See your README rendered in real-time in the preview section
 4. **Export**: Copy to clipboard or download as README.md file